DataWithMowa/E2E_Python_Analysis/README.md

   <summary>Click to expand</summary>
  <br>

-After comparing the courier company's billed charges with our expected charges (SIGMA), we identified the following discrepancies:
+After comparing Sureway Couriers' billed charges with expected charges at SIGMA INDUSTRIES, we identified the following discrepancies:

 **Key Findings:**